Good morning, I’m your host, Pete. Today, I’m going to teach you how to remineralize water with Himalayan pink salt.

 However, it’s important to take these recommendations with a grain of salt.

-The claim is a reduction in salt equals lower blood pressure.
+The claim is that a reduction in salt consumption lowers blood pressure.

 According to Healthline, eating too little sodium is more dangerous than consuming a little too much.

-Pink salt is a great addition to your box of health tools, but it’s not the best way to reap the alkaline benefits from your water.
+Pink salt is a great alternative to traditional table salt, but it’s not the best way to remineralize your water on a daily basis.

-Below is a table showing you the pros and cons of using Himalayan pink salt to remineralize your water:
+Below are the pros & cons of using Himalayan pink salt to remineralize water:

 If you choose to remineralize your water with Himalayan pink salt, always remember that a little goes a long way.